 The dean of academics will be notified of any student who signs or does not sign a promissory note.
 The dean will notify all students who may be administratively and academically withdrawn.

 A late payment fee of $200 will be assessed to any student account that has a balance due after the published due date.

 Outstanding Balances from Prior Semester

-NOTE: It has been and remains the policy of the conservatory to withhold all diplomas, degrees, official transcripts, and other official recognition of work done at the conservatory from students with any outstanding debts to the conservatory.
-This policy includes, but is not limited to, amounts owed in satisfaction of tuition, loan agreements, fees and charges, as well as monies owed for occupancy of conservatory residences and food service.
+NOTE: It has been and remains the policy of the Conservatory to withhold all diplomas, degrees, official transcripts, and other official recognition of work done at the Conservatory from students with any outstanding debts to the Conservatory.
+This policy includes, but is not limited to, amounts owed in satisfaction of tuition, loan agreements, fees and charges, and monies owed for occupancy of Conservatory residences and food service.
 No student with an outstanding balance, including library fines, will be allowed to participate in commencement.
-No student may withdraw from the conservatory in good standing or graduate from the conservatory unless all current obligations to the conservatory are paid in full.
+No student may withdraw from the Conservatory in good standing or graduate from the Conservatory unless all current obligations to the Conservatory are paid in full.
 Any student who does not fulfill the financial commitments to which they agreed may be subject to the Administrative Withdrawal Policy.